A motivic version of the theorem of Fontaine and Wintenberger: Introduction

+This last theorem provides a way to ``perfectoidify'' (and ``de-perfectoidify'') canonically a rigid analytic variety into a perfectoid motive (and vice-versa).
+The first thorem gives a way to ``tilt'' (or ``untilt'') canonically also a rigid analytic varieties over $K$ into a rigid analytic motive defined on the field $K^\flat$ (and vice-versa).

-\end{thm*} We remark that the construction of the functor $\mfF$ requires a lot of machinery and uses Scholze's tilting functor in a crucial way.
-We can roughly sketch the construction of this functor as follows.
-We start from a smooth rigid variety $X$ over $K^\flat$ and we associate to it a perfectoid space $\widehat{X}$ obtained by taking the perfection of $X$.
+We now make a rough sketch on how the motivic ``untilting'' and ``de-perfectoidification'' procedures work.
+Start from a smooth rigid variety $X$ over $K^\flat$ and associate to it a perfectoid space $\widehat{X}$ obtained by taking the perfection of $X$.
 This operation can be performed canonically since $K^\flat$ has positive characteristic.
 We then use Scholze's theorem to tilt $\widehat{X}$ obtaining a perfectoid space $\widehat{Y}$ in mixed characteristic.
 Suppose now that $\widehat{Y}$ is the limit of a tower of rigid analytic varieties

 such that $Y_0$ is \'etale over the Tate ball $\B^n=\Spa K\langle \upsilon_1,\ldots,\upsilon_n\rangle$ and each $Y_h$ is obtained as the pullback of $Y_0$ by the map $\B^n\ra\B^n$ defined by taking the $p^h$-powers of the coordinates $\upsilon_i\mapsto\upsilon_i^{p^h}$.
 Under such hypotheses (we will actually need slightly stronger conditions on the tower above) we then ``de-perfectoidify'' $\widehat{Y}$ by associating to it $Y_{\bar{h}}$ for a sufficiently big index $\bar{h}$.